• Skip to primary navigation

 Fennel, the secret ingredient

 Fennel is a really great ingredient in a slaw.
 Raw fennel often gets overlooked by those who don’t like the flavor of licorice.
-But the licorice flavor is really not all the pronounced, and in this preparation, it just adds a deeper sweetness.
+But the licorice flavor is really not all pronounced, and in this preparation, it just adds a deeper sweetness.

 fennel for Cabbage-Fennel-Apple Slaw